auditoryeye/auditoryeye_artifact/README.md

-## Instructions to start the parallel pool
+## Instructions to Start the Parallel Pool

 Since our implementation utilized parallel computation, it is required to start the Matlab parallel pool to run the code.